Skip to main content

 Integrations move on their own timelines.

-A typical replatform connects to between eight and twenty-four systems — ERP, OMS, WMS, PIM, payments, tax, search, marketing.
+A typical replatform touches between eight and twenty-four systems, ERP, OMS, WMS, PIM, payments, tax, search, marketing.
 Each has its own owner and its own appetite for change.
-Treating them as one go-live problem is how programmes overrun.
+Treating them as one go-live event is how projects overrun.

 We map every integration in week one, agree the order of move, and stage them across the eight to twelve weeks around go-live.
-The new platform is in production for weeks before the last system migrates.
-The pattern is dull on purpose.
+The new platform sits in production for weeks before the last system migrates across.
+The pattern is deliberately dull.

 04 · Timeline